Protected areas of Quebec

 In Quebec, a protected area is defined as "a territory, in a terrestrial or aquatic environment, geographically delimited, whose legal framework and administration aim specifically to ensure the protection and maintenance of biological diversity and of associated natural and cultural resources.

 The protected areas of Quebec covered, as of November 11, 2013, an area of 152371.60 km, or 9.14% of the territory.

-The Quebec has about twenty legal designations and more than 2,500 sites designated as protected areas.
+Quebec has about twenty legal designations and more than 2,500 sites designated as protected areas.

 History

 The first protected area was Parc du Mont-Royal in 1876 followed by parc de la Montagne-Tremblante in 1894.

+In 1977, the National Assembly of Quebec adopted the Parks Act.
+This law assigns provincial parks (referred to as national parks) functions of recreation and conservation.

+In 2002, the National Assembly of Quebec adopted the Natural Heritage Conservation Act.

+In 2020, the Government of Quebec reached the Aichi Target of protecting at least 17% of terrestrial and inland water areas and 10% of marine and coastal areas by the end of 2020.

+In 2024, the Government of Quebec published the Nature Plan, a roadmap aimed at protecting 30% of the territory by 2030 and contributing to the achievement of the 23 targets of the Kunming-Montreal Global Biodiversity Framework.

 Federal level

 Canada has five types of protections divided into two departments.